 tabsnap.

-capture every open tab as markdown, plain text, json, or a readme — in one click.
+save open tabs as markdown, plain text, json, or a readme — then install from the browser store that matches your workflow.

-your tab graveyard, made shareable. group by window, strip the cruft, paste it where it belongs — into a slack thread, a github issue, a project readme, or piped through jq. zero telemetry, zero account, no signup.
+your tab graveyard, made shareable. turn a live browsing session into a browser-session export for a slack thread, a github issue, a project readme, or a clean jq pipeline. optional tracking cleanup strips common marketing params before you copy or download. zero telemetry, zero account, no signup.

 one click, four shapes of output.